gitAdrianK/SwitchBlocks/README.md

 This mod adds custom blocks to Jump King, each with its own unique *switching-its-state* themed mechanic.
 - It is customizable what colour each block uses on the level.png
 - Texture of the levers and platforms
+- Sounds played when a lever is touched
+- Sounds played after one third and two thirds have passed for timed gimmick
-- When applicable the duration of timed gimmics
+- When applicable the duration of timed gimmick

 ## Auto Blocks
 Automatically switches state after a set amount of time.